riferrei/semantic-cache-exercise/README.md

 ## Overview

 This project is a full-stack web application built with Node.js.
 It serves as a learning tool for developers who want to get hands-on experience with Node.js, leveraging the OpenAI API to create an intelligent chatbot.
-You are going to add code to this project to include support for chat session, using Redis as the persistent store.
+You are going to add code to this project to include support for semantic caching, using Redis as the persistent store.

 ![Redis](images/redis_logo.png)